 Apply for a premises licence

 A licence is valid for as long as the business lasts or until it is revoked or surrendered.

-You can read the licensing act policy statement for more details before applying.
+We recommend you read the licensing act policy statement before you apply.

+Apply for a premises licence